Pauli channels can be estimated from syndrome measurements in quantum error correction: Results

-\section{Identifiablity for classical codes}
+\subsection{Identifiablity for classical codes}

+Let us now turn to the general setting, first for classical codes.
 We are interested in whether an error distribution can be estimated from repeated syndrome measurements alone.
 This is certainly not possible for completely arbitrary noise, since we do not measure the state of the logical qubit.
 However, we will show that for Pauli (and measurement) noise with limited correlations, the estimation is possible.
 As mentioned above, we will start with the setting of classical codes and perfect syndrome measurements.
 Then, we will show how to extend these results to quantum (data-syndrome) codes.

 The key insight underlying our proof is that the estimation problem is best phrased in terms of moments instead of error rates.
 The proof then proceeds in the following steps.
 First, we notice that Fourier coefficients of the error distribution correspond to moments, and see that some of these moments can be estimated from the syndrome statistics.
 Then, we show that under certain independence assumptions, the full error distribution is characterized completely by a set of low weight transformed moments.
 We find that these transformed moments are related to the measured moments via a polynomial equation system.
 This system is described by a coefficient matrix $D$ whose rows essentially correspond to elements of the dual code.
 We then use local randomness properties of the dual code to find an explicit expression for the symmetric squared coefficient matrix $D^TD$, and finally show that $D^TD$ has full rank by using iterated Schur complements.
 This implies that the equation system has discrete solutions.